 Procurement in the private sector is still subject to the rules on transparency because a contractual relationship may be implied as part of the tendering arrangement.
-Generally speaking a contract is not formed though until the tender is accepted by the buying organisation and converted into a contract.
+Generally speaking, a contract is not formed through until the tender is accepted by the buying organisation and converted into a contract.

 For genuine reasons, a buying organisation is free to cancel a tender at any point during the process.
 Suppliers can sue for damages on an implied contractual duty if they have submitted a compliant bid.

-In law it is implied that the tenderer must open and consider all compliant bids, all non compliant bids may be rejected.
-Non discrimination applies to all tenders because if one bidder was treated more favourably and privy to information not shared with other bidders it could be alleged that the unfair treatment be viewed as some form of corruption, collusion or bribery.
+In law it is implied that the tenderer must open and consider all compliant bids, all non-compliant bids may be rejected.
+Non-discrimination applies to all tenders because if one bidder was treated more favourably and privy to information not shared with other bidders it could be alleged that the unfair treatment is viewed as some form of corruption, collusion or bribery.
 This invalidates the tender process.
 Other bidders may decide to bring an action for deceit or fraud resulting in financial penalty and loss of reputation for the buying organisation.